Graduation ceremonies, with LSST’s university partners, formulate only the proudest moments of the LSST academic calendar.

 Note from the Deputy CEO:

-I individually thank Mr Messian for taking the time out to speak with LSST and for acknowledging our proud partnerships with London Metropolitan University and the University of West London.
+I send Kurt and his team my gratitude for taking the time out for speaking with LSST and acknowledging our proud partnerships with London Metropolitan University and the University of West London.

-I thank Mr Ali Jafar, LSST’s Marketing and Admissions Director and Kunal Chan Mehta, LSST’s Marketing and PR consultant, for setting up this insight into The Dorchester Hotel – it will especially assist LSST’s students with assessment work and with future career choices.
+Lastly, I wish to thank Ali Jafar, LSST’s Director of Admissions and Marketing and Kunal Chan Mehta, LSST’s Marketing and PR consultant, for setting up this bespoke interview.

 Mr Mohammed Zaidi, Deputy CEO, LSST